You can manually start or stop a Talend SAP RFC Server by running the scripts or batch files in the bin directory.

 From the example, the sap-rfc file is added and not installed by default.
 If you want to add your Talend SAP RFC Server, use the following sample service file and ensure to change the paths that suit your installation:

 # SystemD descriptor file for Talend SAP RFC Server [Unit] Description=Talend SAP RFC Server service Before=runlevel3.target runlevel5.target After=local-fs.target remote-fs.target network-online.target time-sync.target systemd-journald-dev-log.socket Wants=network-online.target Conflicts=shutdown.target [Service] Type=simple Environment=JAVA_HOME=/usr/java/jre1.8.0_171-amd64 ExecStart=/opt/talend/7.0.1/sap-rfc-server/bin/start-tsaps.sh ExecStop=/opt/talend/7.0.1/sap-rfc-server/bin/stop-tsaps.sh User=talenduser Group=talendgroup WorkingDirectory=/opt/talend/7.0.1/sap-rfc-server [Install] WantedBy=multi-user.target

 - Open the command prompt.

-Run the following commands to start a Talend SAP RFC Server.
+Run the following commands to start the Talend SAP RFC Server.

 cd $TSAPS_HOME/bin ./start-tsaps.sh

-Run the following commands to stop a Talend SAP RFC Server.
+Run the following commands to stop the Talend SAP RFC Server.

 cd $TSAPS_HOME/bin ./stop-tsaps.sh